TOWN of GARRETT PARK MAY 6, 2019 ELECTION RESULTS

-In 2019 the election is scheduled for Monday, May 6 and will be for three councilmembers.
+In 2020 the election is scheduled for Monday, May 4 and will be for Mayor and two council members.
 Voting is at Penn Place in the Post Office lobby, and polls are open from 7:00 am until 7:30 pm.

 Voting is by paper ballot inserted in a box, honoring the historic character of the town.
 The location of the voting and the arrangement of checking in and casting ballots is intended to insure the privacy of those voting.
 The arrangements provide sufficient barriers to prevent others in the area from hearing conversations between the voters and election officials and to prevent others from observing the votes being cast.